PillarsOfCreationTeam/scoring/README.md

 game rewards users that are able to match their draws with the masks, thus earning *Hubble time* to continue the game exploration.

-For example, this is the status of the mask after a test with 52 participants:
+For example, this is the status of the mask for the [NGC 5972](http://hubblesite.org/image/3531/gallery) galaxy after a test with 52 participants:

 ![Galaxy with mask](/../master/examples/galaxy-mask.jpg?raw=true)